SEL-Columbia/infrastructure-planning/missions/InfrastructurePlanning-LocalOverride-20160523-1100.md

     + Check whether local overrides work

+20160610-1530 - 20160610-1700: 90 minutes

+    _ as_json
+    json
+    _ render_json
+    _ show_json

 # Tasks

-    Revise parameter defaults to fit Nigeria defaults Draft JSON file from Senegal defaults in configuration file Check that Senegal defaults really line up with old defaults from network-planner Adjust script so that it accepts JSON file
+    Check which Senegal defaults correspond to old defaults from network-planner

+    Draft JSON file from Senegal defaults in configuration file Draft JSON file from Nigeria defaults
+    Revise parameter defaults to fit Nigeria defaults

+    Adjust script so that it accepts JSON file
-    Adjust script so that it accepts alterative ways to specify source_folder and target_folder Support relative paths using source_folder
+    Adjust script so that it accepts alternate ways to specify source_folder and target_folder Support relative paths using source_folder
-    Draft JSON file from Nigeria defaults

     Add acknowledgments to integrated tool